BlackCorsair/advanced-c--modern-programming/README.md

 std::vector(9) // creates a vector with 9 elements initialized to 0
 std::vector{3} // creates a vector with 1 element initialized to 3
 ```

+## Compile-time assertions
+In C++11 they introduced static assers, which are "normal" asserts that *while compiling*, they trigger itselfs to inform you.

+The static asserts are specially usefull in combination with templates in generic programming.